ucrbioinfo/DeepHistone/README.md

 Predicted histone ptm of DeepHistone in **output file**

 For Example:
-try:
 ```
 $python test_TF.py GM12878 weights/TFbinding/HistoneMark_H3K9ac_TF_ncl_GM12878.hdf5  SampleData/TF_GM12878.txt output.txt
 ```

-3. **test_Com_TF.py:** This script is used to get the Histome PTM prediction accuracy from TF binding using 17 common TFs across three cell lines: H1, K562 and GM12878
+**3. test_Com_TF.py:** This script is used to get the Histome PTM prediction accuracy from TF binding using 17 common TFs across three cell lines: H1, K562 and GM12878

 ```
 $ python test_Com_tf.py  <Weight File for Histone PTM for the Cell line > <Normalized Read count file> <output file>

 ```
+**Parameters:**

-where  <Weight File for Histone PTM for the Cell line > can be any one of the files located in the directory of weights/CrossCells.
-A sample <Normalized Read count file> file is shown in the 'SampleData' Directory.  <output file> refers to the directory of the output file where predicted histone ptm will be stored
+**Weight File for Histone PTM for the Cell line** can be any one of the files located in the directory of weights/TFbinding.

+**Normalized Read count file** is the normalized readcount file of TFs for Specific histone PTM for a specific cell line.
+A sample of it is shown in the 'SampleData' Directory.

+**output file** refers to the directory of the output file where predicted histone ptm will be stored

+**Return:**

+Predicted histone ptm of DeepHistone in **output file**

 For Example :
-try:

 ```
 python test_Com_TF.py weights/CrossCells/HistoneMark_H3K4me3_K562_GM.hdf5 SampleData/Common_TF_GM12878.txt output.txt

 ```

-4. **test_Seq.py:** This script is used to get the Histome PTM prediction accuracy from Sequence centered around the TSS.
+**4. test_Seq.py:** This script is used to get the Histome PTM prediction accuracy from Sequence centered around the TSS.
 Features are vector of length 2080 of 6-mer count.